verrazzano/docs/content/en/docs/setup/install/customizing/ingress.md

      annotations:
        service.beta.kubernetes.io/oci-load-balancer-shape: 10Mbps
 ```
-For more information concerning the setting of component overrides see https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing
+For more information about setting component overrides, see [Customizing the Chart Before Installing](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing).